Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Main Results

-We begin by establishing the uniform consistency of the empirical checkerboard copula estimator.
-This result provides the theoretical foundation for the subsequent asymptotic analysis and justifies the use of checkerboard smoothing as a valid approximation of the underlying copula. \begin{theorem}[Consistency of Checkerboard estimator] Let \(C\) be the true copula on \([0,1]^2\) and let \(\widehat{C}_n^{(m)}\) denote the empirical checkerboard copula estimator based on a sample of size \(n\).
-Then under assumption (C.6),
+We begin this subsection by establishing the uniform consistency of the empirical checkerboard copula estimator.
+This result provides the theoretical foundation for the subsequent asymptotic analysis and justifies the use of checkerboard smoothing as a valid approximation of the underlying true copula. \begin{theorem}[Consistency of Checkerboard estimator] Let \(C\) be the true copula and \(\widehat{C}_n^{(m)}\) be the the empirical checkerboard copula estimator defined in section \ref{sec:empcheckest} where $m\equiv m_n\to\infty$ as $n\to\infty$.
+Then,